-Cite: 4-4-1/1 Boilers and Pressure Vessels and Heat Exchangers
+Cite: 4-4-1/1 Boilers and Pressure Vessels and Fired Equipment

-Boilers, pressure vessels and heat exchangers are to comply with the requirements specified in 4-4-1 of the 2011 ABS Steel Vessels Rules or the ASME Code.
-Boilers, pressure vessels and heat exchangers manufactured to any other standard will be considered on a case-by-case basis in coordination with the Marine Safety Center.
+Boilers, pressure vessels and heat exchangers are to comply with the requirements specified in 4-4-1 of the 2017 ABS Steel Vessels Rules or the ASME Code.
+Boilers, pressure vessels and heat exchangers manufactured to any other standard (other than recognized standards stated under 4-4-1/1.5) will be considered on a case-by-case basis in coordination with the Marine Safety Center.